-Apparently, it’s not awkward just for me.
+Apparently, it’s not just awkward for me.
 So why not forget about it?

 Even the ways we affirm ourselves are conditional.
-If I call myself talented, smart, or, dare I say handsome, in my mind there are usually comparisons going on: more talented than her, smarter than him.
+If I tell myself I’m talented, smart, or, dare I say handsome, in my mind there are usually comparisons going on: more talented than her, smarter than him.
 I can’t help but judge myself by a culturally imposed standard of beauty.
 I’m definitely not a 9/10.
 Maybe I’m a 7.

-“I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
-Psalm 139:14
+“I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well” (Psalm 139:14).

 Celebrate yourself!
 Could that actually be a biblical concept?

-Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
-Mark 12:30
+"Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength" (Mark 12:30).

 If we live disconnected from our Creator, we continue to live out the labels we choose or those we’ve been given by the people around us.
 Other voices determine who we are, not God’s.
-Our ability to love others remains crippled because the love of Christ has not yet consumed and transformed us.
+Our ability to love others remains crippled because the love of Christ has not yet renewed and transformed us.

 Go ahead, love yourself!